sdc-china/IDA-doc/_posts/2018-01-15-installation-system-requirement.md

 ### Minimal Hardware/VM/Docker Requirements
 - 2 core CPU, 4 GB memory and 10 GB disk space.

-### Install Keter Package
+### Install IDA Package
-Extract the Keter Installation archive file to a specific location.
-The Keter archive file contains the following directories and artifacts:
+Extract the IDA Installation archive file to a specific location.
+The IDA archive file contains the following directories and artifacts:

-*  **build** : contains Keter war file that needs to be deployed in WAS Liberty.
+*  **build** : contains IDA war file that needs to be deployed in Open Liberty.
 *  **conf** : contains Keter properties file.
 *  **lib** : contains the required Java library for Keter packaging and setup.
-*  **sql** : contains the SQL files to create Keter database and tables.
+*  **sql** : contains the SQL files to create  database and tables.
-*  **toolkit** : contains Keter required Toolkit TWX file.
+*  **toolkit** : contains a required Toolkit TWX file.
-*  **workspace** : contains the Checkstyle rule projects.
+*  **workspace** : contains the Checkstyle rule projects, which is based on IBM Operational Decision Manager.
-*  **package.bat** : Windows command to update Keter war file with client settings.
+*  **package.bat** : Windows command to update IDA war file with client settings.
-*  **package.sh** : Linux script to update Keter war file with client settings.
+*  **package.sh** : Linux script to update IDA war file with client settings.
 *  **README.html** : README file.
 *  **ReleaseNotes.html** : Release notes.